ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 ### Predicting region

-Our best model achieves a Top-5 accuracy of approximately 42%, which is quite impressive given the circumstances.
-Additionally, the median distance of false predictions is around 382 km, roughly equivalent to the length of Switzerland.
+The best model from the tuning process achieves a Top-5 accuracy of approximately 42% for the regions task, which is quite impressive given the circumstances.
+Additionally, the median distance error is around 382 km, roughly equivalent to the length of Switzerland.
+This further suggests that a larger dataset significantly impacts model performance.
 Considering that our predictions span the entire globe and the images we use are of very low resolution, this performance is noteworthy.

+Compared to the country task, it is evident that the larger image size increases the complexity for the model.
+This added complexity makes it extremely challenging for the model to learn additional classifications for all regions with the larger image sizes.
+To address this, a larger dataset representing this complexity would be necessary to help the model learn more patterns and make more accurate predictions.

 $$
 \begin{aligned}